marcelm/cutadapt/doc/guide.rst

     cutadapt -q 15,10 -o output.fastq input.fastq

-The 5' end will then be trimmed with a cutoff of 15, and the 3' will be trimmed with a cutoff of 10.
+The 5' end will then be trimmed with a cutoff of 15, and the 3' end will be trimmed with a cutoff of 10.
 If you only want to trim the 5' end, then use a cutoff of 0 for the 3' end, as in ``-q 10,0``.

 .. _nextseq-trim: